XERO47/Windows-RAT/README.md

 ## Personal Learnings & Future Improvements

-This project was an incredible learning experience.
+This project is an incredible learning experience.
 Key takeaways include:

 *   **The Importance of Layers:** A simple reverse shell is easy to detect.
 Real-world effectiveness comes from layering techniques: persistence, UAC bypass, relocation, state-based C2, and encryption.
 *   **Thinking Defensively:** At every step, I had to consider how a Blue Team would detect my tool.
 This forced me to implement features like jitter, masquerading, and anti-forensics.
-*   **Windows Internals:** Gaining a practical understanding of Scheduled Tasks, the Registry, and the Windows API (`ctypes`) was invaluable.
+*   **Windows Internals:** Gaining a practical understanding of Scheduled Tasks, the Registry, and the Windows API (`ctypes`) is invaluable.

 **Potential future improvements could include:**